Minneapolis Food Shelves

 Minneapolis Food Shelves Information

 On the map below, click on a grocery cart to view information about a specific food shelf.
 Or, download a PDF of food shelf information in English or Spanish.
+Upcoming holidays may affect food shelf hours.
 Please consider contacting the food shelf before visiting to confirm their hours of operation, as schedules may change.

 If you know of a food shelf not referenced on this map, please email any updates or corrections to Tamara Downs Schwei.